 Figure 7: Illustration of basin sidewall ventilation on 29 January 2017.
 A schematic of the process is shown in the top left panel.
 Vertical (red) and pseudo-vertical temperature profiles (black) are shown for 1700 MST in the top right.
 The evolution of the convective boundary layer is shown in the lidar backscatter (bottom).
 The recirculation of sidewall-ejected aerosols at ~2050 m ASL reaches HW shortly after 1400 MST.

-4.3 Lake breeze circulation - 30 January 2017
+4.3 Lake Breeze Circulation - 30 January 2017

 A lake-breeze event is illustrated in Fig. 8 using the case study of 30 January 2017 as a pollution episode evolved in the Salt Lake Valley.
 In the afternoon, the thermal contrast between a warmer valley boundary layer and the cold air over the lake forced a lake breeze front to penetrate into the northern part of the Salt lake Valley.
 The lake atmosphere brought aerosol-scarce air into the basin, leading to a decreasing PM2.5 concentrations as the breeze advanced.

-The flight of the instrumented KSL news helicopter (Crosman et al. 2017) flown in the northern part of the valley revealed the depth of the lake breeze.
+The flight of the instrumented KSL-TV news helicopter (Crosman et al. 2017) flown in the northern part of the valley revealed the depth of the lake breeze.
 The last panel of Fig. 8 shows a smoothed profile of the averaged PM2.5 observations as the helicopter ascended within and descended back into the PCAP.
 It reveals how shallow the lake breeze is as it undercuts the more heavily polluted valley airmass.